ethaeral/ChatGQT/_tabs/about.md

 - Multivariable linear regression model that forecast house values based on quantitative and qualitative values
 - Python, Flask, Jupyter Notebook, Sklearn, Pandas, Matplotlib, Seaborn, Statsmodels

-Parsnips - May 2019

-- An implementation of a mock AST feature of VSCode’s function definition and references
-- JavaScript, NodeJS

 ### Contribution Work